viascience/nftscan/README.md

 ### Run tests

-To make sure that the software is running correctly before testing your NFTs.
-Test the library running the following commands:
+To make sure that the software is running correctly before testing your NFTs, follow these steps to test the API: